How to Build a Marketing Budget with our Marketing Budget Template

 If the answer to any of those questions isn’t a yes, you may need to budget for a new website, or for updates to your existing website.
 Make sure your budget reflects the costs of your website.

 The Print page has space for you to budget for any print materials by month and item.
-We prefer to focus on digital marketing, and have found that print marketing is very useful as a supplement to your other marketing efforts.
+We prefer to focus on digital and inbound marketing, and have found that print marketing is very useful as a supplement to your other marketing efforts.